BogdanMihaiciuc/ThingTransformer/README.md

 ### File Structure
 ```
-BMUpdater
+ThingTransformer
 │   README.md         // this file
 │   package.json      // node package details
 │   LICENSE           // license file
+└───scripts           // build scripts
-│   gulpfile.js       // build script
+│   │   clean.js            // clean script
 └───src               // main folder where your developement will take place
 │   │   file1.ts            // typescript file
 |   |   ...
+└───static            // folder containing declarations to be used in a thingworx project
 └───dist              // files used in the distribution
 ```

 ### Build

-To build the project, run `gulp` in the root of the project.
+To build the project, run `npm run build` in the root of the project.
 This will generate the appropriate files in the `dist` folder.

-### Deployment

-Deployment to Thingworx is part of the build process as explained above.
-Alternatively, you can manually install the extension that is generated in the zip folder in the root of the project.

 ### Contributors